Infinite dSprites for Disentangled Continual Learning: Separating Memory Edits from Generalization: Related work

 \subsection{Continual learning}

-Continual learning literature typically focuses on catastrophic forgetting in supervised classification. \textit{Parameter isolation} methods use dedicated parameters for each task by periodically extending the architecture while freezing already trained parameters \cite{rusu_progressive_2016} or by relying on isolated sub-networks \cite{fernando_pathnet_2017}. \textit{Regularization} approaches aim to preserve existing knowledge by limiting the plasticity of the network.
-Functional regularization methods constrain the network output through knowledge distillation \cite{li2017learning} or by using a small set of anchor points to build a functional prior \cite{pan_continual_2020, titsias_functional_2020}.
+Continual learning literature typically focuses on catastrophic forgetting in supervised classification. \textit{Parameter isolation} methods use dedicated parameters for each task by periodically extending the architecture while freezing already trained parameters \citep{rusu_progressive_2016} or by relying on isolated sub-networks \citep{fernando_pathnet_2017}. \textit{Regularization} approaches aim to preserve existing knowledge by limiting the plasticity of the network.
+Functional regularization methods constrain the network output through knowledge distillation \citep{li2017learning} or by using a small set of anchor points to build a functional prior \citep{pan_continual_2020, titsias_functional_2020}.
 Weight regularization methods \cite{zenke_continual_2017} directly constrain network parameters according to their estimated importance for previous tasks.
-In particular, \gls{vcl} \cite{nguyen_variational_2017} derives the importance estimate by framing continual learning as sequential approximate Bayesian inference.
+In particular, \gls{vcl} by \cite{nguyen_variational_2017} derives the importance estimate by framing continual learning as sequential approximate Bayesian inference.
 Most methods incorporate regularization into the objective function, but it is also possible to implement it using constrained optimization \cite{lopez-paz_gradient_2017, aljundi_gradient_2019, hess2023two, kao2021natural}.
-Finally, \textit{replay} methods \cite{rebuffi_icarl_2017, chaudhry_tiny_2019, isele_selective_2018, rolnick_experience_2019} retain knowledge through rehearsal.
+Finally, \textit{replay} methods \citep{rebuffi_icarl_2017, chaudhry_tiny_2019, isele_selective_2018, rolnick_experience_2019} retain knowledge through rehearsal.
 When learning a new task, the network is trained with a mix of new samples from the training stream and previously seen samples drawn from the memory buffer.
-A specific case of this strategy is \textit{generative replay} \cite{shin_continual_2017, atkinson_pseudo-recursal_2018}, where the rehearsal samples are produced by a generative model trained to approximate the data distribution for each class.
-Many continual learning methods are hybrid systems that mix and match the above techniques.
+A specific case of this strategy is \textit{generative replay} \citep{shin_continual_2017, atkinson_pseudo-recursal_2018}, where the rehearsal samples are produced by a generative model trained to approximate the data distribution for each class.
+Finally, continual adaptation approaches rely on a large pre-trained model that is then